MicPie/clasp/README.md

 ## CLASP - Contrastive Language-Aminoacid Sequence Pretraining

-Repository for creating models pretrained on language and aminoacid sequences similar to the [ConVIRT](https://arxiv.org/abs/2010.00747) and [CLIP](https://openai.com/blog/clip/).
+Repository for creating models pretrained on language and aminoacid sequences similar to [ConVIRT](https://arxiv.org/abs/2010.00747) and [CLIP](https://openai.com/blog/clip/).

 Work in progress - more updates soon!